 - Never use device within 10 feet or 3 meters of any space that contains HERO susceptible & HERO unsafe ammunition or ordnance

-Unit won’t turn on
+- Transmitter or Receiver won’t turn on

-- Received signal not detectable
+- Received signal not detectable in receiver

 Insure transmit/receive antennas firmly in female connectors of units and extension cables

 - Noise interferes with signal

-Move antenna/receiver away from noise source
+Move antenna/receiver away from noise source, or increase transmit power

 - Transmit antenna fault light shows red